eduard-ungureanu/restore-missing-tb-templates/README.md

 Make sure that the plugin is activated on a sub-site level and not on the Network Level

+## Use Templates custom post type to clean up the Database
+The new addition `Template` is added to help cleaning up the Database.
+This option should be use only when the Theme Builder page is not loading.
+The reason is that there could be multiple instances of the same template saved in the database.

+### How to clean the database
+1. Open the Templates > All Templates
+2. Order all CPT (custom post types) by name
+3. Delete all duplicates except the most recent one

 ## Know compatiblity issues: